-- Simple check and make sure that the cables in your Surface Pro 4 are plugged in properly.
-If the connected cable is loose, you’ll have this flickering problem.
+- A simple check and make sure that the cables in your Surface Pro 4 are plugged in properly.
+If the connection cable is loose, you’ll have this flickering problem.

-A missing or outdated display driver in your Surface Pro can also lead to the flickering screen issue.
+A missing or outdated display driver in your Surface Pro can also lead to various screen issues.
 So you should make sure that your display adapter driver is up to date, and update it if it’s not.

 You can go to the manufacturer’s website, and download and install the latest version of your graphics card driver.
 This requires time and computer skills.

 If you don’t have time or patience, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.